5-9 Surrey Street, Croydon CR0 1RG

 At lower ground floor the scheme provides more than 5,000sqft of commercial A3/D1/ D2 space incorporating a restaurant/cafe fronting Exchange Square, with purpose built performance space to the rear.
 This unit is larger, and provides a more appropriate layout to the existing space that it has been designed to replace.
 The new events space will be called 'The Beamhouse', and will be occupied long-term by Hoodoos who previously operated part of the existing space, building a strong reputation and following.
 Hoodoos have a 25 year lease for the whole space at a discounted market rent and same level as they were previously paying.
 Hoodoos is a family-owned and operated events group passionate about quality live music, food & drink.
 The Beamhouse will offer community and charity events including open mic nights (previously voted in the top 5 in London); poetry and spoken word; comedy, cabaret, fashion launch nights; film, yoga and fitness events.
 The space will also be available to let to other community groups and will also provide new facilities for the Folly's End Fellowship Trust, which uses the existing building.
 The proposal not only provides a venue tailored to Hoodoos' needs, but responds to the surrounding context, enabling the re-activation of Exchange Square and Matthews Yard.
 The events auditorium is imbedded within the building and will be acoustically isolated to ensure there will be no noise disturbance to existing or new residents.

-Above the commercial space, are a total of 55, 1, 2 and 3 bed apartments, of which, 34% will be for affordable housing and over 18% family homes.
+Above the commercial space, are a total of 60 apartments (34 x 1 bed, 25 x 2 bed and 1 x 3 bed).
+Of these 17 units are allocated as shared ownership which can be pepper potted throughout the scheme.
+There is 1 self-contained rental unit at ground floor.
+The remaining 42 units are allocated a private.
+10% of the units are wheelchair compliant.
 There are two residential cores directly opposite each other which are entered from Surrey Street through an external arcade.
 The communal courtyard is also accessed at ground floor from Surrey Street, providing external amenity and play space.
 In addition there is a mix of communal roof terraces, inset balconies and winter gardens within the residential units.
-The scheme has been devised following a series of pre-application meetings with planning officers, a pre-application presentation to Croydon's planning committee, feedback from 4 public consultation evenings, design input from Hoodoos and consultation meetings with Surrey Street market and local business.
+The scheme was devised following a series of pre-application meetings and engagement with planning officers, a pre-application presentation to Croydon's planning committee, feedback from 4 public consultation evenings, design input from Hoodoos and consultation meetings with Surrey Street market and local business.

 For press and enquiries please contact firstname.lastname@example.org.